CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dns.md

 The properties "dmarc", "dkim" and "spf" give the status of your DMARC, DKIM and SPF records in DNS.
-The "mx" and "a" records tell you whether you have correctly set up MX and A records in your DNS that are needed to process bounces and to track opens and clicks.
+The "mx" and "a" records tell you whether you have correctly set up MX and A records.

 The possible status values for the records are "perfect", "ok" and "error".
+The status is perfect if you exactly followed our suggestions.
-The status is perfect if you exactly follow our suggestions.
-In general, records that score a perfect never have to be adjusted again.
-We can control that things will work in the future as well.
-The "ok" status is received if the records allow you to use SMTPeter flawlessly at the moment.
-Yet, things may change in the future, e.g. your DKIM keys may expire.
-Therefore, you may need to update your records at a later time.
-The "error", status indicates that the current configuration of your DNS records prohibit a perfect SMTPeter experience.
+In general, records that score a perfect will never have to be adjusted again.
+The "ok" status is set if you did not follow our recommended setting, but you did set up valid DNS records (for example, if you did not use CNAME records for the clicks domain, but you did install the right IP address).

 If things are not perfect, an extra property "remarks" is added that holds human readable messages with improvement suggestions per record.